argoproj/argoproj/sigs/sig-scalability/README.md

 The members of the group can be contacted on [the CNCF Slack](https://slack.cncf.io/), in the `#argo-sig-scalability` channel and by using [the `type:scalability` label](https://github.com/argoproj/argo-cd/pulls?q=is%3Apr+is%3Aopen+label%3Atype%3Ascalability) on PRs and issues.

 ## Members
+Membership is open to any interested person in the Argo community.

 <!-- Alphanumeric order based on `Name` -->
 | Name                                            | Company | Email |
 |-------------------------------------------------|---------|-------|